 Make sure that you are clear with a potential employee and that all information is communicated accurately.
 A well-worded and well-defined letter can protect you and your business.
 Keep any applicable managers or supervisors up to date on the status of any potential employee.

 There is an inherent risk in rescinding any job offer.
 Even if your actions were not discriminatory, a potential employee may still be able to take action against your company.
 If a potential employee has suffered damages as a result of your offer, they may have some recourse against you.

 Having resigned from another employer, for instance, a potential employee may suffer from a loss of income for which you may be culpable.
 In some states, a potential employee may be able to receive unemployment benefits as a result of your actions.
 In this example, those benefits would come from a state fund and not a company's coffers, but the implication is clear.
 Your company could be accused by a potential employee of fraudulent misrepresentation though he or she would need to establish that the offer you made was intentionally false.

 However, if you knew that the job would not exist due to changes in your business or because of market conditions and still made the offer, an employee may be able to prove fraud and receive damages.
 Fraudulent misrepresentation can be difficult to prove, but if it can be proven, a potential candidate could be awarded damages for past and future income.

 If you need help learning more about rescind a job offer, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.